 The third cottage measures 40 sqm and has two bedrooms, one with a double bed and one with bunk beds.
 Bathroom with shower, living room with TV and a sofa bed.
 Spacious kitchenette with a stovetop, a frindge, a microwave, a toaster, a coffee maker and an electric kettle.
 Cribs are also available.
 The cottage has wall generators.
 There's also a large patio with outdoor furniture and a shared hot tub.

-Breakfast is not included but is available if booked in advance.
-Reception is open from 15:00-23:00.
+The reception is open from 15:00-23:00.
 There are several cafés and other dining spots in the surrounding area, for example Lamb-Inn at Öngulsstaðir (3 km / 1.86 mi) and Kaffi Kú located in the loft area above the cow barn at Garður farm (4 km / 2.5 mi).
 Akureyri also has a wide variety of restaurants and shops.

 Services and recreation